nkepling/ANSR_Tracking/README.md

 x_1 = x_{current}
 $$
 - Boundary constraints (linear) : $x_k$ has to stay within stay within zone and out of KOZ

+Given a set of keep out zone vertivies we constuct a half plane for each segment of the keep out zone polygon.

+A "half-plane" is defined as **a**
 - Motion constraints (quadratic) : Distance covered in one time step is bounded by max velocity, i.e $||x_{k+1} - x_k||^2 \le (v_{max}\Delta t)^2$ for $k = 1 ,..., N-1$.

 ## File Structure

 ```
 SimpleTracker/